jup-ag/space-station/labs/2-perpetual-exchange/2-guides.md

 The borrow fee, often termed as the hourly funding fee, is computed as follows:

-Hourly funding fee = (tokens borrowed / tokens in the pool) * hourly funding rate * position size Trade fees for the pool typically range between 0% and 2%.
+Hourly funding fee = (tokens borrowed / tokens in the pool) x hourly funding rate x position size

+Trade fees for the pool typically range between 0% and 2%.

 To provide an estimated perspective, you can calculate potential revenue by taking JUP's daily or weekly total volume and multiplying it by a fee percentage.
 For instance:

 Total Daily Volume: 50 million

 Fee Percentage: 0.1%

 Revenue Share Percentage: 70%

 Using these values, the calculation would be as follows:

-Total revenue to be shared between JLP pool holders = 50 million * 0.1% * 70% = $35,000
+Total revenue to be shared between JLP pool holders = 50 million x 0.1% x 70% = $35,000

 To determine your specific share or weight in the total JLP pool, use the following formula:

-Your contributed amount to the pool / total pool amount * 100 = your percentage of the pool
+Your contributed amount to the pool / total pool amount x 100 = your percentage of the pool

 For example:
 Your contribution: $1,000

 Total pool amount: $4,000,000

-Your share percentage: 1,000 / 4,000,000 * 100 = 0.025%
+Your share percentage: 1,000 / 4,000,000 x 100 = 0.025%

 Finally, you can calculate your generated revenue share by multiplying the results of the first and second calculations:

-Revenue share you'd generate = $35,000 * 0.025% = $8.75
+Revenue share you'd generate = $35,000 x 0.025% = $8.75